sukhmancs/nixos-configs/README.md

 - [x] **QT** - Use Kvantum

 ### In Progress 🚧
+- [ ] **Enable `xdg.portal...` in `messier` ISO.
+Otherwise dialoges such as
+opening other windows from firefox, let's to download some file from firefox into thunar will not going to work.**
 - [ ] **Spotify** - Spicetify with custom colors
 - [ ] **Qemu** - Virtualization with GPU passthrough
 - [ ] **Neovim**